pi-star-2025/pi_star/Misc/Misc_Pi/wavelets.md

 In terms of the "maze/tower" of the universe, and "music of the mind", the waves are chasing, while the wavelets are being chased.
 Or, the waves are like branches, and the wavelets are like twigs.

 This pattern could exist as just red/blue from a star, or with a third force (ex: red/blue/green).

+## Language

+Wavelets are the source of language.

+You think with wavelets more on the left side of the brain and waves more on the right side.